Naughty Girl (Beyoncé song): Commercial performance

-"Naughty Girl" did not achieve the chart success of "Crazy in Love" and "Baby Boy" featuring Sean Paul.
-However, like the latter and "Me, Myself and I", "Naughty Girl" attained more immediate and commercial success than its predecessors, propelling the album onto the charts and helping it be certified as multi-platinum.
+"Naughty Girl" propelled the album onto the charts and helped it reach multi-platinum status.
 "Naughty Girl" debuted at number 68 on the US Billboard Hot 100 issue dated March 27, 2004.
 After eleven weeks on the chart, "Naughty Girl" received the digital gainer title and peaked at number three on the Billboard Hot 100 issue dated June 5, 2004.
 It remained at number three for another week and became Beyoncé's fourth consecutive top-five release from Dangerously in Love and Beyoncé's fifth consecutive top-five hit.
 The single performed equally well on most of Billboard component charts, including Rhythmic Top 40 and Top 40 Tracks.
 It reached number one on the US Hot R&B/Hip-Hop Singles Sales and the US Hot Dance Music/Club Play charts.
 The single remained on the chart for twenty-two weeks.
 "Naughty Girl" single was certified gold by the Recording Industry Association of America (RIAA) on October 22, 2004.

 In Oceania, the single peaked at number six in New Zealand on May 31, 2004, while it debuted and peaked at number nine in Australia on May 9, 2004.
 After tumbling down a few places, it returned to its high point of number nine for four non-consecutive weeks and was certified triple platinum by the Australian Recording Industry Association (ARIA) in 2023 for selling over 210,000 equivalent units.
 "Naughty Girl" debuted and peaked at number 10 in the United Kingdom on April 17, 2004, making it Beyoncé's third UK top ten single.
 It charted for eight consecutive weeks in 2004.
 In Europe, the single reached number ten in the Netherlands, and the top twenty in the Belgian territories of Flanders and Wallonia, Denmark, Germany, France, Norway, Sweden and Switzerland.